mlong93/mlong93.github.io/_posts/2021-12-15-junior-fall-reflections.md

 This semester I got to know people who are actually passionate about what they're doing.
 Their dreams come in all shapes and sizes but the key thing is they have dreams and they're willing to chase them.
 Previously I was in a very preprofessional mindset, focused on the next big internship or UROP.
 I was in preprofessional clubs that contained people who were pretty similar to me in that sense as well.
 I thought that was normal.

 This semester though, I found myself.
 I joined The Tech and realized
-1. I had thoughts I didn't even realize
+1. I had thoughts I didn't even realize.
 2. I had a platform to voice those thoughts.

-I found the Mindy I didn't even realize was buried the second I started BASIS.
 I found the person the MIT admissions office probably thought they admitted.

 If you know me, you probably know that I'm a history geek.
 That I'm greatly moved by Buddhist notions of transience and embarrassingly emotional over movies and quotes and anything that is meant to be felt.
 Mountains are my solace.
 Cassical Chinese poetry calms me, building a city in space entices me, and books define me.
 I've never been content with a career as a software engineer at a tech company or a management role at some large corporation.
 I've always wanted something more fulfilling and impactful.